Grand Junction’s Legends Of The Grand Valley

 Sister Mary Balbina Ferrell, who was responsible for St. Mary’s Hospital being built.

-architect, businessman and philanthropist, who helped shaped Grand Junction into what it is today
+And William Moyer architect, businessman, and philanthropist, who helped shaped Grand Junction into what it is today.

 Get yourself downtown, check out these wonderful sculptures as well as the always amazing Art on the Corner and enjoy!